KacperBialy/CaloriesTracker/.ai/prd.md

 - Title: Viewing the list of consumed products
 - Description: As a user, I want to see a list of all products consumed during the day so I can review and verify them.
 - Acceptance Criteria:
-  1. Below the daily summary, there is a list of products added on the current day.
+  1. Below the daily summary, there is a list of products added on the current day by a specific user (US-001).
   2. The list is sorted chronologically (from newest to oldest).
   3. Each item on the list includes the product name, its weight, calorie count, and macronutrients.